 The Customer Service Charter establishes the fundamental service standards that you can expect when dealing with us.

-Our Complaints Handling Policy has been developed with reference to the Ombudsman Victoria’s Councils and complaints—A good practice guide, February 2015.
+Our Complaints Handling Policy has been developed with reference to the Victorian Ombudsman’s Councils and complaints—A good practice guide, February 2015.

 For more information on how to make a complaint, read the Victorian Ombudsman’s Tips for making a complaint to Victorian public sector bodies.